 I volunteer for my Temple, Music Academy of the West, Santa Barbara Natural History Museum and the Santa Barbara Film Festival.
 I am on State Street Ballet's Guild and I am an appointed Parks and Recreation Commissioner for my City.
 This role in my community means a lot to me.
 I am a very active life long learner and love my local library.

 I Jazzercise religiously and long walks on the beach and in the mountains are a regular part of my life.
 I am not in a hurry and enjoy the journey.
-I love the sun and it thrills me to watch it rise and set.
-I enjoy the sounds of nature - bird songs and the cry of wolf packs in Yellowstone.
 Behind my home are the mountains and in front of me stretches the Pacific and the Channel Islands.
 This takes my breath away countless times every day.
 I know how lucky I am to call Santa Barbara my home.